darraghdog/rsna/README.md

         └── weights
 ```

-### MODEL BUILD: There are three options to produce the solution.
+### Model Build: There are three options to produce the solution.
 1) very fast prediction
     a) runs in 2 hours
     b) only trains lstm, used pretrained embeddings